olleharstedt/olleharstedt.github.io/_posts/2025-06-28-replace-di-mocking-with-algebraic-effects-fibers-php.markdown

 * CacheEffect to do caching
 * TraceEffect or similar for logging

+If you want the business layer to be even more oblivious about the storage layer, you can be more specific in your effect usage, e.g. `FetchUserByIdEffect`.
+It's then up to your effect handler to decide if it should look for a user in the database, a cache, an API, or what have you.

 ## Testing

 To compare how unit-test might look like for the different cases.
 Here assuming the command class iterates and sum the database result.